johannschopplich/apiful/docs/reference/openapi-type-helpers.md

 # OpenAPI Type Helpers

 When building clients with the [`OpenAPIBuilder` extension](/extensions/openapi), you may want to access the request and response types for each operation in the OpenAPI schema.
-APIful provides intuitive types to help you with this.
+APIful provides intuitive types to allow you to do this easily, without needing to manually define types for each endpoint.

+## Feature Overview

+The unified type interface allows you to access all aspects of an OpenAPI endpoint in a type-safe manner.
+This includes:

+- **Intuitive path-based access** - Use the actual API path as you would write it in your code
+- **Property-based access** - Get types through natural property access: `path`, `query`, `request`, etc.
+- **HTTP method specificity** - Extract types for specific HTTP methods on the same path
+- **Status code support** - Extract response types for specific status codes
+- **Additional metadata** - Access to `fullPath`, `method`, and the full `operation` object

 ## Intuitive API Access